Lachie-King24/holbertonschool-shell/io_redirections_and_filters/README.md

 13-unique is a script that takes a list of words as input and prints only words that apear exactly once

+14-findthathard is a script that displays the lines containing the pattern "root" from the file /etc/passwd